 Box trenching is requested when our customers are looking to find any underground pipes that would need sectional point line repair or buried pipelines values.
 There are many different sizes used while performing hydro vacuum excavation to safely dig around any existing underground pipes.
 There are times that you don’t necessarily need to repair an entire pipe but only where it’s damaged.
 Box trenching is used for small, sectional repairs to save clients time and money.
 Sometimes, sectional point line repair services may replace the need for excavation entirely.

-Potholing is used to verify subsurface clearances prior to the installation of traffic signals, roadway signs, flag poles or pole foundations for light poles.
+Potholing is used to verify subsurface clearances prior to the installation of traffic signals, roadway signs, flag poles, or pole foundations for light poles.
 It’s always important to consider any disruptions when installing poles.
-The safest way to install is through doing vacuum excavation.
+The safest way to install is by doing vacuum excavation.

 If a utility is hit using a backhoe, interruptions in site progress can occur.
 In addition, utility hits can cause injury to workers and those on the job site.
 Slot trenching is an effective method for detecting any utilities that are buried beneath the surface.
 Vacuum Excavation is one of the best ways for your job site to stay safe when installing new utility lines or looking for existing utilities underneath the ground.